brownan/backathon/README.md

 ***Note: This project is currently in the experiment phase.
 I'm trying out some ideas and maybe it'll turn into something useful, maybe not.
-But for now, this is not a working backup solution.***
+But for now I wouldn't recommend using unless you're interested in development or contributing ideas.
+Use at your own risk!***

 Gbackup is a personal file backup solution that has the following key selling
 points:

 * Runs as a daemon with built-in scheduler (no cobbling together wrapper scripts and cron)
+* Use asymmetric encryption to allow unattended backup and prune operations without a password.
+Only restore operations will require the password
+* Repository format is a content-addressable object store for deduplication and quick restores from any past snapshot (loosely based on Git's object format, hence Gbackup)

+Additionally, these are the main design goals that are a priority for me:

 * Low runtime memory usage, designed to run in the background
 * Fast and efficient filesystem scans to discover changed files
 * Fast and efficient pruning of old backups to recover space

-Additionally, these are the main design goals that are a priority for me:

-* Repository format is a content-addressable object store for deduplication and quick restores from any past snapshot (loosely based on Git's object format, hence Gbackup)
 * Targets any generic storage backend (I plan to target Backblaze B2)
 * Client side encryption (I plan to incorporate libsodium)
-* Use asymmetric encryption to allow backup and prune operations without a password.
-Only restore operations will require the password
 * Keep the code simple.
 Complexity is avoided except when absolutely necessary

 No other backup programs I've found quite met these criteria.
-Gbackup takes ideas from Borg, Duplicati, Restic, and others.
+Gbackup takes ideas from Borg, Restic, Duplicati, and others.

 GBackup runs on Linux using Python 3.5.3 or newer.
 At the moment, compatability with any other platforms is coincidental.

-These features are not a priority at the moment
+These features are not a priority and probably won't be implemented:

-* Multi-client support (multiple machines backing up to the same repository, with deduplication across all files.
-This would require repository locking and synchronizing of metadata, which isn't a problem I want to tackle right now)
+* Multi-client support (meaning multiple machines backing up to the same repository, with deduplication across all files.
+This would require repository locking and synchronizing of metadata, which isn't a problem I want to tackle)

 ## Architecture